Consider what you want to do with your old MacBook

 Repair and upgrade costs

 The repair costs of each MacBook can differ.
 If you only need the hard drive replaced, or you want to put more RAM in, it shouldn’t cost a lot.
-What you can definitely be sure is, these repair or upgrade costs won’t cost more than buying a new MacBook laptop.
+What you can definitely be sure is, these repairs or upgrade costs won’t cost more than buying a new MacBook laptop.

 A new entry-level MacBook Pro costs at least $2000, but if you just put in some useful upgrades to an old MacBook, you might be able to get great performance from it.
 This is only the case for Mac users who use their laptops for basic stuff like internet browsing and general word processing.
 If you do more than like, say things like graphics or video editing, then repairing or upgrading this old MacBook would probably be not that useful for yourself.
 Still, you could get a bit of cash if you upgrade and resell the Mac.